cerberus-ab/jerrify/README.md

 }
 ```

 And then instantiate that in [main](src/main/java/com/jerrify/App.java) for executing.

-To be confident with the implementation you can run [the test](src/test/java/com/jerrify/JerrifyTest.java), but before replace under testing jerrify by the new one.
+To be confident with the implementation you may run [the test](src/test/java/com/jerrify/JerrifyTest.java), but before replace under testing jerrify by the new one.